Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Model

 To study our model, we employ the exact diagonalization (ED) method for a fixed number of particles of each species $N_A$ and $N_B$~\cite{zhang_exact_2010,raventos_cold_2017}.
 While ED restricts our study to small lattices with a few particles, it enables us to study the system with high accuracy and easily access all the relevant physical properties.
 We refer to Refs.~\cite{klingschat_exact_2010,pohlmann_trion_2013} for related ED studies of fermionic mixtures in two-dimensional lattices.

 The main text of this work considers balanced mixtures with $N_A=N_B=2$ (AABB) and $N_A=N_B=3$ (AAABBB) bosons and lattices with up to $9\times 9$ and $5\times 5$ sites, respectively.
 We consider periodic boundary conditions to avoid boundary effects.
 While two-dimensional periodic lattices are unrealistic, they are able to capture the properties of interest, as done in the previously mentioned ED studies of fermionic mixtures~\cite{klingschat_exact_2010,pohlmann_trion_2013} and, more recently, of Fermi polarons~\cite{amelio_polaron_2024}.
+Nevertheless, extrapolations to large lattices should be taken with care.

 In our two-component system, the Hilbert space $\mathcal{H}$ is given by the tensor product of the space of each species $\mathcal{H}=\mathcal{H}_A\otimes\mathcal{H}_B$.
 To construct the Hamiltonian matrices and perform the diagonalizations, we use the standard basis in which each Fock state $|\alpha\rangle \in \mathcal{H}_A$ and $|\beta\rangle \in \mathcal{H}_B$ is labeled by the occupations of the different sites within the lattice~\cite{zhang_exact_2010}.
 Therefore, a state $|\nu\rangle$ in $\mathcal{H}$ is given by